ccatto/dev-handbook-catto/Front-End/.NET/Blazor.md

-# Blazor

-# Blazor - Developer Handbook
+# Blazor - Catto Developer Handbook

 **Blazor** is a modern **web framework from Microsoft** that allows developers to build **interactive web applications using C# instead of JavaScript**.
 It runs in the browser via **WebAssembly** or on the server via **SignalR**, enabling full-stack .NET development with a single language.